Graduate Programs

 Nurses who complete the programs are prepared to meet the needs of culturally diverse individuals, families, and communities and will have a competitive edge in the changing environment of health care.

-Graduates of all programs are eligible for licensure through the New York State Office of the Professions State Education Department and for certification as Adult Gerontology Primary Care Nurse Practitioners or Adult Gerontology Clinical Specialists through the American Nurses Credentialing Center (ANCC) and American Association of Nurse Practitioners (AANP).
+Graduates of the MS or the Post-Masters Certificate (PMC) are eligible for licensure through the New York State Office of the Professions State Education Department and for certification as Adult Gerontology Primary Care Nurse Practitioners or Adult Gerontology Clinical Specialists through the American Nurses Credentialing Center (ANCC) and American Association of Nurse Practitioners (AANP).

-For further information, call 718.982.3830 to speak with a nursing faculty advisor or e-mail the
+For further information, call 718.982.3838 to speak with a graduate nursing faculty advisor or e-mail the

 Program Coordinator: Professor Catherine Paradiso catherine.paradiso@csi.cuny.edu